-I wanted my apples cooked to a certain consistency.
-I particularly didn’t want them to turn out super mushy.
+I like my apples cooked to a certain consistency.
 I wanted them to hold up to stirring and microwaving and not fall apart inside my oatmeal.
-So, that’s what I did.

 Enjoy this perfect oatmeal, just as I’ve done for the past week and possibly more by the time you’re reading this ❤️

 How long can I store the Cinnamon Apple Steel Cut Oats?